 Planning to shift your event online?
-Hear first-hand how Ann McLeod with the Society of American Military Engineers transitioned her massive event to a digital experience, as told to Nancy Rosenbaum, Meetings and Event Strategist for Visit Alexandria.
+Hear first-hand how Ann McLeod with the Society of American Military Engineers transitioned her massive event to a digital experience, as told to Nancy Rosenbaum, Business Development Manager for Visit Alexandria.

 Q: When was your original meeting planned, and did it remain the same?

 Ann: Yes, we originally had our in-person meeting scheduled for May 27-29, 2020 and kept those exact dates.
 We quickly made the decision to go virtual, leaving us with only about a six-week turnaround time.